U.S. appeals court saves $210 million Hyundai-Kia fuel economy settlement

 The case is In re Hyundai and Kia Fuel Economy Litigation, 9th U.S. Circuit Court of Appeals, Nos.
 15-56014, 15-56025, 15-56059, 15-56061, 15-56064, 15-56067.

-Reporting by Jonathan Stempel in New York; Editing by Richard Chang and Sonya Hepinstall
+Reporting by Jonathan Stempel in New York; editing by Richard Chang, Sonya Hepinstall and Dan Grebler